JuliaHEP/Geant4.jl/docs/src/index.md

 ```

 ## Visualization examples
-The Geant4.jl project includes additional functionality for visualization under the directory G4Visualization.
+The Geant4.jl project includes additional functionality for visualization under the directory ext/G4Vis/examples.
 This is done in a different directory to separate the dependencies.

 ### B1vis.jl
-This example uses the `GLMakie` backend (GL) of Makie.
+This example uses the `GLMakie` backend (OpenGL) of Makie.
 The use may change to other backends depending on his/her setup.
 To visualize the B1 detector do:
 ```
 julia --project=ext/G4Vis/examples -i  ext/G4Vis/examples/B1vis.jl
 ```